scriptcoded/vscode-localize/README.md

-# nuxt-i18n-vs-code README
+# vscode-localize README

-This is the README for your extension "nuxt-i18n-vs-code".
+This is the README for your extension "vscode-localize".
 After writing up a brief description, we recommend including the following sections.

 ## Features